 All these add-ons and higher level features bring me to what I think is Foundry’s huge appeal and also it’s biggest weakness: as a GM you can spend hours and hours fiddling with it and it’s a whack of fun to do it.
 There’s always been a part of RPGs where there’s the game you play at the table, then the “other game” when you’re alone at home creating scenarios, rolling up and optimizing characters, creating elaborate maps, and so on.
 Particularly as a teenager before I had my driving license, I spent hundreds of hours alone creating things for games, many of which never got played.
 I think this “at home” game is one of the things that keeps RPGs popular across the decades and I’m of the opinion that a lot of the appeal of Foundry is being able to monkey around with all kinds of different plugins and settings as a GM as well as set up elaborate special effects and so on.

 For example, I’m a big fan of Ben Aaronovitch’s Rivers of London/Folly series of magical police procedural novels and Chaosium has just released a game based on them.
 There’s no support for it at all on Roll20 at the time of this writing.
 No character sheet.
 Nothing.
 On the other side, there’s a quite functional ruleset put together by a volunteer on Foundry.
 For Weird Frontiers, the “weird west” Dungeon Crawl Classics spinoff, it’s the opposite situation–available on roll20, but not Foundry.
-Obviously, you can just have character sheets in your hands and use the dice roller, but after you get used to running stuff in a full featured VTT, this starts to feel kind of tedious and it may bias a particular group to one or the other VTT.
+Obviously, you can just have character sheets in your hands and use the dice roller, but after you get used to running stuff off the character sheet in a full featured VTT, this starts to feel kind of tedious and it may bias a particular group to one or the other VTT.
+As a GM, I also find it really helpful to be able to peek at the players character sheets.

 Of the games I play, Chaosium has Call of Cthulhu official support on Roll20, but it’s honestly not great.
-Free League has fantastic implementations on Foundry and is just starting to dip into Roll20, but it’s not nearly as fully functional.
-Delta Green has fan implementations on both sites and both are competently done, but there’s no official support.
+Free League has fantastic official implementations on Foundry.
+They’ve started starting to dip into Roll20, but it’s not nearly as fully functional, probably because for a full feature ruleset Roll20 just isn’t as good as Foundry.
+Delta Green has fan implementations on both sites and both are well done, but there’s no official support.
+(Since the time this was written, Delta Green official material has started to appear on Foundry.)
 Dungeon Crawl Classics has commercial support on Foundry, and a pair of decent character sheet options on Roll20 done by volunteers.

 How useful or necessary are the commercial additions if you have the books in print?
-I find it easier to read materials in Foundry, and believe that trying to actually read and learn an adventure in a VTT sucks no matter how it’s implemented.
+To start, I believe that trying to actually read and learn an adventure in a VTT sucks no matter how it’s implemented.
+Foundry is a little easier to tolerate then roll20 because it has better formatting options, but either way, it’s not a good option.
 I think you’re best off reading rules and the narrative of an adventure from a printed book or PDF.
 When you buy a commercial ruleset, what you’re really looking to buy is having everything set up so you can drag and drop it to the character sheet and have bonuses from skills and feats automatically calculated.
-For a commercial adventure module, you’re looking to have the NPCs and monsters already created, handouts ready, and all the different locations set up, preferably with the dynamic lighting.
-So really, you’re going to want the print or PDF version in addition to the VTT version.
+For a commercial adventure module, you’re looking to have the NPCs and monsters already created, handouts ready, and maps set up, preferably with the dynamic lighting.
+So in my opinion, you’re going to want the print or PDF version in addition to the VTT version.
 Of the commercial modules I have, which include Alien and Blade Runner where I own them on both platforms, Foundry’s are far better implemented because it simply has more power under the hood.

 So, for any sort of commercial support, provided your game of choice supports it, I think you get more value out of Foundry.
 It’s all just more flexible and everything just works a little bit easier and better.
 On the other hand, you are also far more dependent on having a commercial ruleset on Foundry.
-For example, I’ve run Call of Cthulhu for two years on Roll20 and can’t see any reason whatsoever to buy the Keeper Guide.
+For example, I’ve run Call of Cthulhu for two years on Roll20 and can’t see any reason whatsoever to buy the Keeper Guide or anything else for it.
 Sure, I could drag and drop some things, but who cares.
-On the other side, I can’t wait until the Foundry ruleset for CoC becomes officially available because the level of automation is so much better that I feel like I’d be getting more out of it.
+It’s investigative horror.
+As I’m forever saying in the CoC subreddit, “it’s not that kind of a game.”
+On the other side, without official support the Foundry CoC worksheet is pretty difficult to use.
+You need to go in and create a load of items to drag and drop them to your character sheet.
+It would be hours and hours of work, so I just default to roll20 for CoC.